-Location: The Former Garden Photoengraving Site is located in a light industrial area at 40

-Roselle Street, Mineola, NY in Nassau County.
+Location: The Former Garden Photoengraving Site is located in a light industrial area at 40 Roselle Street, Mineola, NY in Nassau County.

-Site Features: The site consists of a 2-story commercial building and a parking lot to the east and west with no exposed soil.
+Site Features: The site consists of a 2-story commercial building and a parking lot to the east and west.
 The site is 0.394 acres.
 Roselle Street is south of the property and a county recharge basin to the north.
 The surrounding parcels are used for light industrial and commercial activities.